MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Elements in presentation format MAY appear in any order, but keys MUST NOT be repeated.

-## SVCB RDATA Wire Format
+## RDATA wire format

 The RDATA for the SVCB RR consists of:

-* a 2 octet field for SvcFieldPriority as an integer in network byte order.
+* a 2 octet field for Priority as an integer in network byte order.
-* the uncompressed, fully-qualified SvcDomainName, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
+* the uncompressed, fully-qualified Target, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
-* the SvcFieldValue byte string, consuming the remainder of the record (so smaller than 65535 octets and constrained by the RDATA and DNS message sizes).
+* the Dictionary, consuming the remainder of the record (so smaller than 65535 octets and constrained by the RDATA and DNS message sizes).

-AliasForm is defined by SvcFieldPriority being 0.

-When SvcFieldValue is non-empty (ServiceForm), it contains a series of SvcParamKey=SvcParamValue pairs, represented as:
+When the Dictionary is non-empty (Service Mode), it contains a series of key=value pairs, represented as:

-* a 2 octet field containing the SvcParamKey as an integer in network byte order.
+* a 2 octet field containing the key as an integer in network byte order.
 (See {{iana-keys}} for the defined values.)
-* a 2 octet field containing the length of the SvcParamValue as an integer between 0 and 65535 in network byte order (but constrained by the RDATA and DNS message sizes).
+* a 2 octet field containing the length of the value as an integer between 0 and 65535 in network byte order (but constrained by the RDATA and DNS message sizes).
-* an octet string of this length whose contents are in a format determined by the SvcParamKey.
+* an octet string of this length whose contents are in a format determined by the key.

-SvcParamKeys SHALL appear in increasing numeric order.
+Keys SHALL appear in increasing numeric order.

 Clients MUST consider an RR malformed if:

-* the parser reaches the end of the RDATA while parsing an SvcFieldValue.
+* the parser reaches the end of the RDATA while parsing the Dictionary.
-* SvcParamKeys are not in strictly increasing numeric order.
+* Dictionary keys are not in strictly increasing numeric order.
-* the SvcParamValue for an SvcParamKey does not have the expected format.
+* the value for a key does not have the expected format.

-Note that the second condition implies that there are no duplicate SvcParamKeys.
+Note that the second condition implies that there are no duplicate keys.

 If any RRs are malformed, the client MUST reject the entire RRSet and fall back to non-SVCB connection establishment.

-TODO: decide if we want special handling for any SvcParamKey ranges?
+TODO: decide if we want special handling for any key ranges?
 For example: range for greasing; experimental range;
 range-of-mandatory-to-use-the-RR vs range of ignore-just-param-if-unknown.